 We recommend dental implants to replace one or many missing teeth.
-They are permanent and will recapture a full smile and the ability to chew every type of food.
-They look so natural, no one, not even a dentist will be able to tell they are not your own teeth.
+They are typically the best long term replacement and will recapture a full smile and the ability to chew every type of food.
+Natural teeth are still the best, but if a tooth needs to be replaced there is typically no better option than a dental implant.

 We can make your gums infection free with a powerful tool called ARESTIN™.
 Tiny microspheres containing antibiotics are applied directly to the site of infection and work around the clock to kill the bacteria and keep it from spreading.
-It does its work painlessly so you won't feel a thing, but your gums will return to a healthy state.
+It does its work painlessly so you won't feel a thing.

 We can help arrest your gum disease and bring your smile back to health.
 Give us a call today at (603) 485-CARE.